The Folders Tab

 The Slides Folder

-The Slides folder has batch summarization and export features.
+The Slides folder has event grouping, batch summarization, and export features.

 Summarize Slides